sevenseasofbri/Orbital-README/README.md

 5. _TESTING_
 While this is may not be a feature, it is imporatant that before the application goes into deployment, although we have done quite a bit of tetsing, more extensive testing of cases has to be done for Milestonee 3 which will see more integration of our features.
 This will hlp us clear out any bugs, hiccups and loose ends in our codes and remove them in time.

+### Agile Design Principles Used Primarily

+1.Dependency Injection: We ahve decoupled most dependencies.
+We have ensured that there is **no cyclic dependency** to ensure **smooth botton up testing** of our unit tests.
+Although there was single dependency in the cases where the calender and pdf generation depend on the the itinerary stored in the class.

+2.Single Responsibility Principle: All our class components have a single responsibility allocated to them with all the code split between Profile.js, Register.js, Login.js, Intinerary.js and UserFunctions.js.
+Each class Component is responsible for a **single responsibility** as evident by their names.

+As we progress and add more features we wil follow the LSP prince in dependence.

-### Testing already done
+### Current Testing and Security Features
 1.Like all programs ours had bugs like delayed responses in autocomplete and the coordinate searching.
-We were able to fix those bugs through tracking via console.log and perfomed at least 30 different location testing to ensure that our algorithm was working as it was supposed to.
+We were able to fix those bugs through tracking via console.log and perfomed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
+This was followed by **itegration testing**  with other features like calender and a **15 rounds of manual accpetance tesing**.

 2.Our Calender features also had unknown bugs to begin with like the feature of recurrence that we had to disable.
 We tested the ability of it to set reminders and we were able to recieve those notifications on our mobile Phones.
+This was resolved again with **intergartion and system testing** as it depended on the itinereary stored.

 **Security feature**